 Chapter 7 bankruptcy

 You liquidate all of your non-exempt assets and use them to pay your creditors as much as possible.
 Your primary residence, personal possessions, and vehicle (within reason) are all exempt from liquidation.
+If you meet the qualifications and are drowning in debt, this can be a very good option to wipe the slate clean and get a fresh start.
+You will have to pay some fees, though.

 While it isn’t required to have a bankruptcy attorney, it’s highly recommended.
 Many charge a flat fee or some charge by the hour.